-Other expense, net consists primarily of political contributions, interest expense, legal settlements, financing fees and other tax related expenses.
+Other expense consists primarily of transaction costs related to the warrants, political contributions, interest expense, legal settlements, financing fees and other tax related expenses.
+Other income consists of change in fair value of warrant liability.

 Results of Operations

 The following tables set forth our results of operations for the periods presented and express the relationship of certain line items as a percentage of net sales for those periods.
 The period-to-period comparison of financial results is not necessarily indicative of future results.